The rarely mentioned Cons of DINK Lifestyle

 The freedom, the mobility in making plans, the responsibility of raising a good person.

-1. The Incomplete of Life cycle
+1. The Incomplete Life cycle

 Seeing our grandparents and parents getting older, we would never have a chance to welcome young, energetic, sprouting life.

-I also think that 40 years old me would not bring as much laughter to my parents compared to my 4 years old niece in double braids, who just learned to count to 100.
+I also think that 40 years old me would not bring as much laughter to my parents compared to my 4 years old niece in double braids, who just learned how to count to 100.

 When all the similar activities being done, when our physical energy finally do not catch up, would we regret our no kids decision?